chadwhitacre/openpath/2024/the-historical-case-for-fair-source/index.md

 users](https://openpath.chadwhitacre.com/2024/widespread-use-of-a-fair-source-product/)
 do just that.
 Then what's the point of the eventual conversion?
-Eric Raymond [recognized the value](https://x.com/esrtweet/status/1790870518456861153) of DOSP when he said:
+Eric Raymond [recognized the value](https://x.com/esrtweet/status/1790870518456861153) of DOSP when he said (my emphasis):

-> It's the guarantee of a timed flip to full open source that puts a bound on
+> It's the guarantee of a timed flip to full open source that puts <b>a bound
-> the business and legal risk.
+> on the business and legal risk</b>.
 That's very clever.

 In other words, delayed Open Source mitigates against vendor lock-in and platform decay.
 If push comes to shove, another party—community or